dseyler/biv-me/README.md

 ```

 ### Step 3: Install the biv-me packages
 Once the conda environment has been initialised, the necessary libraries and packages need to be installed.
-In your terminal, navigate to where you have cloned the repository to, e.g:
+In your terminal, navigate to where you have cloned the repository to, e.g.,

 ```bash
 cd biv-me